 Porcelain Crowns, Dentures, and Dental Bridge Services in the Trinity, Palm Harbor, and East Lake Area

-When natural teeth are decayed, damaged, or lost, restorative dentistry can fix, repair, or replace them.
+When natural teeth are decayed, damaged, or lost, restorative dentistry can repair or replace them.
 At Prestige Dentistry in Palm Harbor and Trinity, FL, we believe restorative dentistry has a cosmetic component in that it includes aesthetic enhancement.
-Correcting missing, damaged, stained, discolored, worn or broken teeth requires advanced training, dentistry techniques, and technology.
-Luckily, the dentists at Prestige Dentistry have years of training and experience in helping patients transform their smiles for the better.

 Losing a tooth by accident or by extraction is not the end of the matter.
 When a tooth is gone, the resulting gap allows surrounding teeth to tilt or drift from their normal position, and the teeth across from the gap will move downward or upward.

-Missing teeth should be replaced to keep other teeth in their normal position.
+Missing teeth should be replaced to keep other teeth in their normal positions.
 This can be done by means of a fixed dental bridge or a dental implant.
 Both of these treatments offer a good functional and cosmetic result.

 For those who have one or more missing teeth, a dental bridge can literally “bridge the gap” with a false tooth or teeth between the teeth that remain.
 A dental bridge can be secured by tooth crowns on each end or by dental implants.

 Dental implants, which provide the anchor to permanently replace missing teeth, can preserve bone mass and facial structure, significantly improving your ability to eat what you want with comfort and confidence.

 Dental implants are the restorative dentistry option of choice when replacing a single tooth because you don’t have to file down and crown two extra teeth to place a dental bridge.